dariotrinchero/cli-tools/README.md

 ## Licence

-This project is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) licence.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) licence.